pellepelster/hetzner-rds-postgres/README.md

 <!-- /snippet:rds_service_systemd_config -->

 We write this file to `/etc/systemd/system/rds@.service`.
-Now when we enable and start this instance via systemctl:
+Now, when we enable and start this instance via systemctl:

 ```
 systemctl enable rds@instance1
 systemctl start rds@instance1
 ```

 The `%i` in the system unit definition is replaced by the part after the `@`, so in this case `instance1`.
 We follow the same pattern for the backup service defined in `/etc/systemd/system/rds-backup@.service`, only that this unit is way simpler because we just have to call the `/rds/bin/backup.sh` backup script inside the container:

 <!-- snippet:rds_service_backup_systemd_config -->
 ```